 **** Please note: For children diagnosed with alopecia areata, we do not prescribe tofacitinib (Xeljanz) to any child under 12 years of age.
 Dr. Donovan may prescribe to adolescents age 12-18 ONLY on a case by case basis.
 These medications are never the best first step for treating alopecia areata, and never the best second step.
 They may be helpful for children who have not responded to standard treatments.

 WHISTLER PEDIATRIC HAIR LOSS CLINIC

-Our Vancouver clinic accepts referrals for children with hair loss from both Canada and abroad.
+Our Whistler clinic accepts referrals for children with hair loss from both Canada and abroad.
 There are many 'potential' reasons for hair loss in children.

 1. What types of hair loss are seen in children?